muhammadranju/crazy-devs-job-task/readme.md

 ### Task Instruction

-- Make this one page using tailwind and shadcn on react.
+- Make this one page using tailwind and react.
 - No need responsive and no theme mode.

 ## Tech Stack